 The Jones Act helps protect injured seamen by allowing them to file a negligence claim against their employer, subsequently seeking compensation for medical expenses, lost wages, diminished earning capacity, and more.

-Does the Jones Act Cover Sexual Harassment?
+Does the Jones Act Cover Sexual Harassment in Louisiana?

-Even though The Jones Act was initially created to protect maritime workers who are injured or killed, it also extends to cases involving sexual harassment.
+Even though the Jones Act was initially created to protect maritime workers who are injured or killed, it also extends to cases involving sexual harassment.

 The courts have consistently upheld that maritime workers experiencing sexual harassment while working on applicable vessels may be entitled to compensation under The Act.
 The primary reason behind this is that sexual harassment can lead to considerable mental and emotional harm.